-Leave behind the phony haunted houses and scary movies this autumn and experience some real paranormal activity.
-Washington State has several haunted places ripe for exploration.
+Leave behind the phony spooky attractions and scary movies this autumn and experience some real paranormal activity.
+Washington state has several haunted places ripe for exploration.
 From abandoned ghost towns to massacre sites to old brothels and mortuaries, you’ll have more than enough abnormal sightings to keep you busy all Halloween.

 Monte Cristo Ghost Town

 A haunted hike to an abandoned ghost town?
 Only in Washington!
 Tucked into the Cascade Mountains outside of Seattle lies the old mining town of Monte Cristo.
 Truth be told, this small town never had a fighting chance with the harsh wilderness of the Cascades.
 Frequent fires and floods took out buildings and the road to the town was only accessible during summer months.
 The town was eventually abandoned and the road has fallen into disrepair, but you can still hike to the town by foot and explore the remaining buildings.
-It is said that there are several ghosts of long gone miners still residing in the town.
+If you’re looking for haunted places in Washington state, it is said that there are several ghosts of long gone miners still residing in the town.

-The Georgetown neighborhood of Seattle is known for trending breweries, funky art stores, and it’s close proximity to the Boeing Field airport, but this was not always the case.
+The Georgetown neighborhood of Seattle is known for trendy breweries, funky art stores and its close proximity to Boeing Field, but this was not always the case.
 This part of town was once known for brothels and illegal gambling.
 The Georgetown Castle on Carleton Avenue was no different.
 This Victorian home painted with bright melon colors was built by a blackjack dealer and used as a brothel.
-It is said that the original owner, Peter Gessner still resides in the building as well as one of his employees and his niece, all of whom have suspicious circumstances surrounding their deaths.
+It is said that the original owner, Peter Gessner, still resides in the building as well as one of his employees and his niece, all of whom have suspicious circumstances surrounding their deaths.
 You can’t go inside this private home, but it makes for a good excuse to visit the neighborhood, plus you may just see a strange silhouette in the window.

 The Whitman Massacre National Historic Site

-Known for wineries, world class food, and a gorgeous downtown, one could think that Walla Walla was always this peaceful.
-However, in 1847, a devastating massacre occurred that started the Cayuse War which resulted in numerous battles over the following 7 years.
+One of Washington’s most gruesome haunted places is the Whitman Massacre National Historic Site in Walla Walla.
+Typically known for wineries, world-class food and a gorgeous downtown, one could think that Walla Walla was always this peaceful.
+However, in 1847, a devastating massacre occurred that started the Cayuse War, resulting in numerous battles over the following seven years.
 The site is reported to be haunted and one can still hear hooves in several spots around the site.
-This site is a must see for anyone looking to experience abnormal activity or learn more about the history of the area.
+It is a must see for anyone looking to experience abnormal activity or learn more about the history of the area.